hschletz/NADA/README.md

 connection.
 In contrast, NADA supplies a unified interface to some SQL operations which would otherwise require DBMS-specific workarounds in the code:

-- Querying and altering the database structure (tables, columns, datatypes)
+- Querying and altering the database structure (tables, columns, datatypes, views)
 - Generating SQL code fragments for non-portable functions
 - Setting compatibility flags to force predictable, standards-compliant behavior